Booker T (wrestler): Legacy

 is one of the top five best of all time."
 In 2001, sports journalist Michael Landsberg stated that Booker T was considered "one of the best wrestlers alive" and was capable of "any match, any style".
 Industry veteran John Layfield later described him as "the best acquisition that WWE got when they bought WCW" in 2001.

-Booker T's 21 WCW championships make him the most decorated wrestler in the company's history.
 He was the first African-American WCW World Television Champion.
 Harlem Heat were recognized by WWE as being, along with The Steiner Brothers, WCW's greatest tag team.
 Considering both Booker T's WCW and WWF/E accolades, WWE recognizes him as one of the most decorated performers of all time.

 With his fifth WCW Championship win (which occurred in the WWF), Booker T became the second African-American to win a world championship in WWF/E (after The Rock) and the first who was not mixed race.
 Booker T was voted WWE's greatest World Heavyweight Champion in a 2013 viewer poll.